 Is it a slur or is it an homage?
 Words have a rich history and their origins are important, but we reach a quandary when that history is lost.
 Is it just a team name or warm weather in late fall, or is it problematic?
 Can a term lose its racist connotations and be redeemed, or can a term that started honorably become racially charged when we look at it through a modern lens?
 Does it matter that most people use the terms innocently?

-Of course, they way things are going, warm weather in October may not be Indian summer, or Native American summer—it may just be Global Warming.
+Of course, they way things are going, warm weather in October may not be Indian summer, or Native American summer—it may just be climate change.